duckdb/duckdb-web/docs/data/appender.md

 );
 ```

+## Commit Frequency

+By default, the appender performs a commits every 204,800 rows.
+You can change this by explicitly using [transactions](../sql/statements/transactions) and surrounding your batches of `AppendRow` calls by `BEGIN TRANSACTION` and `COMMIT` statements.

 ## Handling Constraint Violations

 If the Appender encounters a `PRIMARY KEY` conflict or a `UNIQUE` constraint violation, it fails and returns the following error: